hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 ### Caching Directory

 Using the `cdktf` cli commands sets the process env `TF_PLUGIN_CACHE_DIR` to `$HOME/.terraform.d/plugin-cache` if it is not already set to something else.
-See the Terraform documentation about [how to configure your plugin cache](https://www.terraform.io/docs/commands/cli-config.html#provider-plugin-cache) docs for more details.
+See the Terraform documentation about [how to configure your plugin cache](https://www.terraform.io/docs/commands/cli-config.html#provider-plugin-cache) for more details.

  To disable this behavior, set `CDKTF_DISABLE_PLUGIN_CACHE_ENV` to a non null value, like `CDKTF_DISABLE_PLUGIN_CACHE_ENV=1`.
 You may want to do this when a different cache directory is configured via a `.terraformrc` configuration file.